-The 3-Day diet is a three-day long crash diet of unknown origins and it is not approved by doctors or medical centers.
-During each meal, dieters drink one cup of black coffee, which may be substituted with black tea or water, if desired.
-For breakfast, dieters may eat a grapefruit and a piece of toast with peanut butter; for lunch, a few saltine crackers and cottage cheese; and for dinner, two hot dogs and steamed vegetables.
-The portion size of each meal is small, and these low-calorie meals are purported to cause weight loss.
+The 3-Day Diet is a three-day-long crash diet of unknown origins, and it is not approved by doctors or medical centers.
+During each meal, dieters eat very little food and drink one cup of black coffee, which may be switched out for black tea or water, if desired.
+Each meal is small and low in calories, and these low-calorie meals are purported to cause weight loss.